Climate Change Policy

 We’ve removed old fluorescent lighting replacing it with LED lights in our Administration Building, Works Depot, Cessnock Performing Arts Centre, Cessnock Library, Hunter Valley Visitor Information Centre and the Cessnock Airport.
 The retrofit lighting cost a total of $134,083 but within two and a half years we've recovered this cost through electricity savings.
 All savings made are reinvested into Energy Efficiency Program.

-We've got seven facilities with solar panels.
+We've got nine facilities with solar panels.
 These include:

 - Cessnock Waste Management Centre - 25kW

 - Hunter Valley Visitor Information Centre - 26.62kW

 - Cessnock Library - 29.52 kw

 - Cessnock Pool - 29.52kW

 - Branxton Pool - 15kW